Rohit7594/InspireTheSouls/README.md

-# The Aura Flex - Crystal Recommender
+# InspireTheSouls - Crystal Recommender

 A web application that provides personalized crystal recommendations based on birth energy and intentions.